 There is a mind-numbing amount of competing interests to consider.
 And there are serious political ramifications, no matter which direction the solution takes.
 There are extraordinary powerful interest groups that have a big financial stake in any change made to the system.
 These groups have the financial and political heft to stymie any change to the system that they do not approve of.
 As it is now, no one wants to give an inch.

-Coming soon: The U.S. Spends More on Health Care Than Any Other Country (Part 2).
+Interesting Article: The U.S. Spends More on Health Care Than Any Other Country (Part 2).

 Interesting Article: Medicare Supplement benefit changes for 2019